blanktphan/learning-journey/technical-skills/01-programming/05-programming-paradigms/5_1-procedural-programming.md

 #### Advantages:

--   **Simplicity**: Easy to understand and straightforward, making it suitable for small programs or simple scripts.
+-   Simplicity: Easy to understand and straightforward, making it suitable for small programs or simple scripts.
--   **Efficiency**: For linear computational tasks, it often has low overhead and can execute quickly.
+-   Efficiency: For linear computational tasks, it often has low overhead and can execute quickly.

 #### Disadvantages (The reason other paradigms were created):

--   **Difficult to Manage Complexity**: As a program grows, having many procedures accessing and modifying shared global data can create a complex web of dependencies, often called "Spaghetti Code."
+-   Difficult to Manage Complexity: As a program grows, having many procedures accessing and modifying shared global data can create a complex web of dependencies, often called "Spaghetti Code."
 This makes it very difficult to track and debug.
--   **Poor Data Encapsulation**: Because data and the functions that operate on it are separate, it is easy for one procedure to unintentionally modify data, leading to hard-to-find bugs.
-This is the primary problem that **Object-Oriented Programming (OOP)** was created to solve.
+-   Poor Data Encapsulation: Because data and the functions that operate on it are separate, it is easy for one procedure to unintentionally modify data, leading to hard-to-find bugs.
+This is the primary problem that Object-Oriented Programming (OOP) was created to solve.

 ---